avdata99/ckan-to-aws/README.md

 ### CKAN Extensions

 Extensions are managed via the `extensions.list.txt` file.
-Each extension can have its own entrypoint script (`extension.entrypoint.sh`) that runs during container startup.
+You'll need to create this file, you can use the sample provided at `docker/ckan/extensions/extensions.list.sample.txt` Each extension can have its own entrypoint script (`extension.entrypoint.sh`) that runs during container startup.

 To add a new extension: